 However, applying Merge & Center to selected cells returns the below warning which says merging these cells will keep data from the leftmost cells only.

-So, if we use the Merge & Center feature to combine multiple cells, we will lose data.
+So, if you use the Merge & Center feature to combine multiple cells, you will lose data.
 To avoid this limitation, you can use the above-mentioned 6 methods to merge multiple cells.